Reasons to go to Caleta Tortel

 Swoop says

-Don’t bring your suitcase.
-All traffic parks at the top of the village where the road ends and, from here, you access your accommodation on foot.
-There are many steps and even the flat sections are all wooden boardwalks which are not at all suitcase friendly.
+Don’t bring luggage with wheels to Caleta Tortel!
+All traffic parks at the top of the village from where you access your accommodation on foot.
+There are lots of steps and uneven wooden boardwalks which aren’t at all suitcase friendly.

 Entre Hielos Lodge